FlowFuse/flowfuse/docs/user/migration.md

 ### Install Nodes

-Open the editor and goto the manage palette option in the hamburger menu.
+Open the editor and go to the manage palette option in the hamburger menu.

 Now install each of the nodes that you identified in the export above